stuartjamesmcnicholas/VulkanCCP4/README.md

 export VK_ICD_FILENAMES=$HOME/local/share/vulkan/icd.d/broadcom_icd.armv7l.json
 export LD_LIBRARY_PATH=$HOME/local/lib/
 ```
-This fork has not yet been tested on Windows.

 ## Shaders

 Vulkan consumes shaders in an intermediate representation called SPIR-V. This makes it possible to use different shader languages by compiling them to that bytecode format.
 The shader language used here is [GLSL](data/shaders/glsl).